 However, before you go into consignment, you should take note of the following:

 1. Check the shop out.

-Visit the retail store and take time to look around the store before consigning.
-Evaluate its look, feel and appearance.
+Visit the retail store and take the time to look around the store before consigning.
+Evaluate its look, feel, and appearance.
 Is this the kind of store that you yourself would frequent?
 If not, then maybe other people feel the same too, and hence your chances of selling your items are slim at best.
 Also check merchandise condition, how merchandise is displayed, and the prices of comparable items.

 2. Determine the store’s match with your products.

 To improve your chances for sales, look for consignment shops that sell the same general type of merchandise you are offering.
-For instance, if you produce clothing that are western in style, a shop that focuses on hip-hop clothing is not going to bring you any sales.
+For instance, if you produce clothing that is western in style, a shop that focuses on hip-hop clothing is not going to bring you any sales.
 Similarly, if you are offering antiques, don’t offer your wares to a contemporary home furnishings store.

 3. Choose a retail store that gets adequate traffic.